 Pain in the Haas

-Perhaps this will be the lesson of our age:if a man promises the moon, the sun, and the stars, make him pony up at least a couple of celestial bodies whose ownership you can verify before you commit.
-George Santos is the most recent example — but by the time I hit publish on this piece, there will likely be another emperor discovered sans culottes, which only offers more proof that the last ten or 15 years are marked by the sheer number of Trumps, Santoses, and Bankman-Frieds who have risen to lofty heights on scaffolds of lies, misdirection, and more lies.
+Perhaps this will be the lesson of our age:1 if a man2 promises the moon, the sun, and the stars, make him pony up at least a couple of celestial bodies whose ownership you can verify before you commit.
+George Santos3 is the most recent example — but by the time I hit publish on this piece, there will likely be another emperor discovered sans culottes, which only offers more proof that the last ten or 15 years are marked by the sheer number of Trumps, Santoses, and Bankman-Frieds who have risen to lofty heights on scaffolds of lies, misdirection, and more lies.

 That isn’t to say there haven’t always been con men.
 I mean.
 Come on.
 But the speed at which information now moves and the sheer amount of money sloshing around makes it easier than ever to build imaginary wealth and to have the truth revealed.
 It’s both a feature of our connected age and a bug.